 In addition, Sri Lanka is investing in the development of green airports.
 The country’s first green airport, the Jaffna International Airport, was opened in 2019.
 The airport features solar panels, rainwater harvesting systems, and energy-efficient lighting.
 The government plans to replicate this model in other airports across the country.

-Frequently Asked Questions: Sri Lanka Aviation Industry
+FAQs: Sri Lanka Aviation Industry

 What sustainable practices have been adopted by SriLankan Airlines?